jacobwindsor/SQANTIExplorer/README.md

 - Select the SQANTI classification file and its corresponding GTF file
 - Give the dataset a unique name
 - Select the genome required from the dropdown
+- If you wish to perform a liftOver (for inter-species analysis) then upload a chain file.
+  - You can download chain files from the [UCSC server](http://hgdownload.soe.ucsc.edu/downloads.html)
+  - Note that you must select the **target**^ genome from the genome dropdown that you want to **liftOver to**.
 - Click "Add Classification File" and after a short wait time your dataset will appear in the table on the right
 - Repeat this for as many datasets as you wish to analyze.